WebAssembly/spec/document/core/syntax/types.rst

 ~~~~~~~~~~~~~~

 *Function types* classify the signature of :ref:`functions <syntax-func>`,
-mapping a vector of parameters to a vector of results.
+mapping a list of parameters to a list of results.
 They are also used to classify the inputs and outputs of :ref:`instructions <syntax-instr>`.

 .. math::